cap-js/docs/guides/data-privacy/pdm.md

 ### CAP Service Model for SAP Personal Data Manager

+TODO: adjust modeling in cloud-cap-samples to this one or the other way around?

 Open the _srv/pdm-service.cds_ file, which contains the content for the Personal Data Manager service.